How to Convert Razor to PDF in Blazor Server

 Frequently Asked Questions

-How can you generate PDF documents from Razor components in a Blazor Server project?
+How can you convert Razor components to PDF in a Blazor Server project?

-What are the steps to convert Razor components to PDF?
+What are the key steps to set up PDF generation from Razor components?

 You can install the IronPdf.Extensions.Blazor package using NuGet with the command: Install-Package IronPdf.Extensions.Blazor.

-What features are available for customizing PDF generation?
+What options are available for customizing PDF documents in Blazor Server?

-Customization options include inserting text, HTML headers and footers, adding page numbers, and adjusting page dimensions and layout through RenderingOptions.
+Customization options include inserting text, adding HTML headers and footers, page numbers, and adjusting page dimensions using RenderingOptions in IronPDF.

-Navigate to the Shared folder, open NavMenu.razor, and add a section with a NavLink to your Razor component.
+To add a Razor component to the left menu, navigate to the Shared folder, open NavMenu.razor, and add a section with a NavLink to your component.

-Where can you download a sample project for Razor to PDF conversion?
+Where can you find a sample project for converting Razor components to PDF?

-The complete code can be downloaded as a zipped file from the provided link, and opened in Visual Studio as a Blazor Server App project.
+A complete sample project code can be downloaded as a zipped file from the IronPDF website and opened in Visual Studio as a Blazor Server App project.

 Software Engineer